A First Time Buyer's guide to Mortgages

 As a first time home buyer navigating the complex world of mortgages can be overwhelming!
 In this guide we will explain how mortgages work so you can make informed decisions going forward.

 A mortgage is a loan from a lender (normally a bank or building society) to purchase a property.
-This loan is “secured” by the property, which means if you cannot keep up with payments, then the lender can repossess and sell the property.
+This loan is “secured” by the property, which means if you cannot keep up with payments, then the lender can repossess and sell the property to get their money back.

 How much you can borrow

-The lender will calculate how much they are willing to lend you based on a number of factors, including:
+The lender will calculate how much they are willing to lend you based on:

-• Income and Affordability: Lenders typically look at your income and spending to assess how much you can afford to repay.
+• Affordability: Lenders typically look at your spending and debts to assess how much you can afford to repay.
+Your debts include any student loan or “buy now pay later” arrangements as well as more traditional loans.

 • Deposit Size: The size of your deposit affects how much you can borrow.
 You generally need at least a 5-10% deposit to get a mortgage.
 A deposit of over 10% means a lower Loan to Value (LTV) ratio, which gets you better interest rates.

-• Property Type: Lenders may lend as little as 75% of the property value for new builds, and will generally lend lower percentages for leasehold properties than freehold ones.
+• Property Type: Lenders may require as much as a 25% deposit for new builds, and will generally require higher deposit percentages for leasehold properties than freehold ones.

 How to choose a mortgage